 "Fire Safety" is a practice of personal and public safety.
 The main goal is fire prevention, taking extra but necessary steps to ensure the safety of RIT faculty, staff, students, and visitors while fire prone processes, such as metal working and even cooking, are carried out.

-A large part of what the Environmental Health & Safety does in the fire safety area is to regulate fire sources and to regularly inspect and maintain the emergency systems in place in the event of a fire.
+A large part of what the department does in the fire safety area is to regulate fire sources and to regularly inspect and maintain the emergency systems in place in the event of a fire.
 This consists of:

 - Office of Fire Prevention and Control (OFPC) annual inspections